Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 ### Further Testing

 -   The Website was tested on Brave, Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop & different S series Samsung phones.
+-   The website was viewed on a variety of devices, including a desktop, a laptop & a variety of different-sized S Series Samsung phones.
 -   A large amount of testing was done to ensure that all pages were linking correctly for both internal and external links.

+### Resolved Bugs

-### Unresolved
+### Unresolved Bugs

 -   Improve Lighthouse Performance score on all pages, but particularly the Market Page by making changes including:

     - Serve images in next-gen formats (Image formats like WebP and AVIF often provide better compression than PNG or JPEG, which means faster downloads and less data consumption.)
     - Eliminate render-blocking resources (Resources are blocking the first paint of your page.
 Consider delivering critical JS/CSS inline and deferring all non-critical JS/styles)
-    - Minify CSS by using more inline HTML and defining styling in the head section
+    - Minify CSS

 ## Deployment